Jupiter, Florida: Public and Private Grade Level Schools

+Jupiter is home to the Max Planck Florida Institute for Neuroscience, which conducts fundamental research in neuroscience, and is the Max Planck Society's first non-European research institute.

-Public Safety
+Public safety

 Fire Department

 Since 1984, Palm Beach County Fire Rescue provides fire protection and emergency medical services to the citizens of Jupiter.
 There are three fire stations assigned to the town: